beaverbuilder/documentation/versioned_docs/version-stable/bb-theme/customizer-settings/woocommerce.md

 id: woocommerce
 title: The WooCommerce tab in Customizer
 sidebar_label: WooCommerce tab
+description: Describes all of the Beaver Builder Theme settings available on the WooCommerce tab of the Customizer.
 ---
 If you have the WooCommerce plugin installed, you'll see a **WooCommerce** tab in Customizer.
 This tab has the following settings:

 * **Store notice**
-  Enter tet for a store notice to be shown site-wide.
+  Enter text for a store notice to be shown site-wide.
 * **Product catalog**
   * Choose what to display on the main shop pages (products, categories, both).
   * Choose what to display on product category pages (products, subcategories, both).